48N6E/middleware-shell-exporter/README-en.md

 * MySQL standalone mode、
 * Curl_check curl checks the health of API interfaces
 * Aliyun_ecs Convert Alibaba Cloud's disk and ECS details into metrics
+* kafka_cluster supports versions 2.x to 3.x.
 ## Introduction to Features

+* Customized version of the client, as long as you put the corresponding official client into the bin directory, it can be adapted to different clusters.
 * Support custom shell generation metrics
 * Support customized inspection modules
 * Support monitoring, such as the number of executions, success or failure, etc